 Semantic Validation

 Usually, weakly supervised learning models are evaluated by comparing their results with a benchmark dataset containing similar categories.
 As the discipline currently does not possess such a dataset, and our label definitions may differ from those of other researchers, we followed some of the validation steps used when validating topic models (e.g., Barberá et al. 2018).
 We provide two datasets that may reassure researchers that the model’s assumptions and predictions match its theoretical premises.
 First, we provide the test set used for the additivity test (section 5.2).
-Each row in the test set contains the tokens of the title of the article and the sentence analyzed in the training-set compilation phase, the expected label attached to it during this phase, and the labels predicted by the two versions of the model.
+Each row in the test set contains the tokens of the title of the article and the sentence analyzed in the training-set compilation phase, the expected label attached to the sentence during this phase, and the labels predicted by the two versions of the model.

 Second, we provide a sample dataset of news articles analyzed during the additivity test.
-To create this dataset, we collected a sample of articles (up to 100) where the category was assigned with a percentage larger than 10% (this dataset contains only article titles, publication dates, and LexisNexis identifiers to allow for replication without violating copyrights).
+To create this dataset, we collected a sample of articles (up to 100) where more than 10% of the article was applicable to the category (this dataset contains only article titles, publication dates, and LexisNexis identifiers to allow for replication without violating copyrights).
 Although this is a relatively low threshold (in some cases only two or three sentences were classified into the category), it is usually sufficient to get a sense of the article’s main topics, which can then be validated using its title.
 In addition, to enable a more in-depth examination of these results, we provide similar results for this dataset at the sentence level to show the exact classifications made by our model.

 Predictive Validity